 Introduction to Analysis, MATH 440A

 or

 Modern Algebra, MATH 480A; 3 credits

 IV.
-Three additional courses in Mathematics or Computer Science, approved by the Math Department, at the 200 level or above; 9 credits
+Two additional courses in Mathematics or Computer Science, approved by the Math Department, at the 200 level or above; 6 credits

 PHYSICS

-3-2 students wishing to receive a B.A. in Physics in combination with an engineering degree must complete, in addition to the core courses, the following 19 credits in Physics.
+- 3-2 students wishing to receive a B.A. in Physics in combination with an engineering degree must complete, in addition to the core courses, the following 16 credits in Physics.

-- I. Computational Oscillations and Waves, PHYS 250; 3 credits
+- I. Modern Physics, PHYS 275; 4 credits

 - II.
-Modern Physics, PHYS 275; 4 credits
+Mechanics, PHYS 310; 3 credits

 - III.
-Mechanics, PHYS 310; 3 credits
+Electromagnetic Theory, PHYS 330; 3 credits

 - IV.
-Electromagnetic Theory, PHYS 330; 3 credits

-- V. Optics, PHYS 320; 3 credits
+Optics, PHYS 320; 3 credits

-- VI.
-Experimental Physics, PHYS 380; 3 credits
+- V. Experimental Physics, PHYS 380; 3 credits

 SCIENCE AND LETTERS

 Some 3-2 students may wish to complete a B.A. in Science and Letters in combination with an engineering degree.
 This option offers more flexibility than the 3-2 majors in chemistry, physics, or math, but students cannot receive a B.A. in Science and Letters without completing an engineering program.
-The requirements for the Science and Letters major include the Liberal Education program, the 3-2 core courses, the requirements for a minor in Physics, Chemistry, or Mathematics, and six additional credits of upper division courses in any of these disciplines.
+The requirements for the Science and Letters major include the Liberal Education program, the 3-2 core courses, the requirements for a minor in Physics, Chemistry, or Mathematics, and three additional credits of upper division courses in any of these disciplines.

 ENGLISH LANGUAGE AND LITERATURE

-Charles S. Adams Tony Barnstone Wendy Furman-Adams William A. Geiger, The Albert Upton Professor of English Language and Literature Sean P.T.
-Morris dAvid iAn pAddy, Chair Andrea Rehn
+Tony Barnstone, The Albert Upton Professor of English Language and Literature Wendy Furman-Adams

+William A. Geiger, Emeritus

+Sean P.T.
+Morris, Chair

+dAvid iAn pAddy

+Charles S. Adams

+Andrea Rehn

-be study of language and literature is at the core of the arts that make us humane and free.
-English courses contribute both to personal enrichment in the liberal arts tradition and to professional development.
-The study of literature enables us to understand ourselves and other people - as individuals, as participants in particular cultural traditions, and as human beings.
-Courses in language and in writing, as well as those in literature, develop the ability to make sense out of both our emotions and the world around us, to analyze experience and data, and to express the results of our analysis clearly and effectively.
-As such, they are significant parts of the lives of all liberally educated people.
+t a college named after one of the most important of nineteenth-century American poets, a man known for his commitment to literary art as an agent of social and political justice, it should be no surprise to know that we believe that the study of language and literature is at the core of the liberal arts, those aspects of education that make us humane and free.
+English courses contribute broadly both to personal enrichment in the liberal arts tradition and to professional development in a variety of fields.
+Above all, we seek to instill a lifelong habit of reflection, the "delight in the life of the mind" so central to the college's expressed mission.
+The study of literature enables us to understand ourselves and other people-as individuals, as participants in our own and other historical cultural traditions, and as human beings.
+We believe that the literary practice we have described here has real consequence in the life of the individual and the life of the community, and in our collective commitment to cultivating the attitudes and values appropriate for leading and serving in a global society.

-Many English majors choose to teach - either at the elementary, junior high, or high school level, or, after suitable graduate work, at a college or university.
-The emphasis on textual analysis and writing skill, however, makes English a strong undergraduate major for many professions, including journalism, law, and library science, and for a variety of areas in the business world.
+Many graduating English majors choose to teach-either at the elementary, junior high, or high school level, or, after suitable graduate work, at a college or university.
+The emphasis on textual analysis, critical thinking, and writing, however, makes English a strong undergraduate major for almost any career.
+Among the professions our graduates have entered into are journalism, law, politics, medicine, library science, public service, business, public relations, advertising, and TV writing.

 GUIDELINES FOR A MAJOR IN ENGLISH

-Students should plan their course of study, in consultation with their faculty advisors, as soon as they have decided upon the major.
+Students should plan their course of study, in consultation with their faculty advisor, as soon as they have decided upon the major.

 Requirements: